The Cane Toad's Invasive Impact: Unraveling the Complexities of its Food Web

 -

 Evolutionary responses: Some native species are evolving strategies to mitigate the impact of the cane toad, such as evolving toxin resistance or avoiding cane toad habitats.
-However, this evolutionary response may require extensive periods, and many species may not be able to adapt quickly enough to avoid extinction.
+That said, this evolutionary response may require extensive periods, and many species may not be able to adapt quickly enough to avoid extinction.

 Management Strategies: Confronting an Invasive Threat